01-edu/public/subjects/interpolation/README.md

 Create a function called `interpolation` that takes an object with 5 properties `step`, `start`, `end`, `callback` and `duration`.
-This function must calculate the interpolation points, (x, y), from the `start` position to `end` position depending on the number of `steps`.
+This function must calculate the interpolation points, (x, y), from the `start` position to `end` position depending on the number of `step`s.
 All the points must be calculated in the duration time.

-For each interpolation point you must execute and pass as parameters to the callback the interpolation point ([x, y])
+For each interpolation point you must call `callback` function with parameter - interpolation point ([x, y]).
+Each interpolation point should be calculated with interval of `duration / step`.

 ### Example

 ```
-steps = 5
+step = 5
 start = 0
 end = 1
 duration = 10